Wahhabism: Naming controversy

-Wahhabis do not likeor at least did not likethe term.
+In general, the so-called Wahhabis do not like – or at least did not like – the term.
 Ibn ʿAbd al-Wahhab was averse to the elevation of scholars and other individuals, including using a person's name to label an Islamic school (madhhab).
 Due to its perceived negative overtones, the members of the movement historically identified themselves as "Muwahhidun", Muslims, etc. and more recently as "Salafis".
 According to Robert Lacey "the Wahhabis have always disliked the name customarily given to them" and preferred to be called Muwahhidun (Unitarians).
 Another preferred term was simply "Muslims", since they considered their creed to be the "pure Islam".
 However, critics complain these terms imply that non-Wahhabi Muslims are either not monotheists or not Muslims.
 Additionally, the terms Muwahhidun and Unitarians are associated with other sects, both extant and extinct.